j0sh3rs/foxtrot/README.md

 go run ./main.go
 ```

+## Arguments

+The script supports a few input arguments to change concurrency, delay between queries, and to customize the User-Agent.

+An example of a custom run using all three arguments is:
+`go run . --concurrency 5 --delay 30 --user-agent "Custom User Agent/1.0"`

 ## Roadmap

 The script's purpose is simple, but to enable better adoption I will focus on:

-- [ ] Enabling flags for the number of websites to choose from the list, time between queries (currently random between 1 and 45 seconds), and how long to wait between choosing new sites (1h)
+- [X] Enabling flags for the number of websites to choose from the list, time between queries (currently random between 1 and 45 seconds), and how long to wait between choosing new sites (1h)
-- [ ] DNS Caching
+- [X] DNS Caching -- Reduce total load on upstream DNS when using higher concurrency
 - [ ] Helm Chart + Container for easy adoption/deployment onto kubernetes clusters